 Seven Natural Home Remedies to Treat Athlete's Foot

-In addition to maintaining proper hygiene and avoiding moisture in the area, to treat athlete's foot, you can take advantage of the antifungal properties of some natural ingredients such as baking soda.
+In addition to maintaining proper hygiene and avoiding moisture in the area, to treat athlete's foot, you can take advantage of the antifungal properties of some natural ingredients.
+Discover them!

 What are the causes of athlete’s foot?